Aquatic Physical Therapy

 What is aquatic physical therapy?

-Aquatic physical therapy services are offered at the Research Park Aquatic Center in our warm water pool or lap pool.
+Aquatic physical therapy services are offered at the Research Park and UW Health at The American Center Aquatic Centers in our warm water pools.
 The water relieves pressure on the spine and lower extremities, which is useful for people with weakness or arthritis in their spine or legs, and provides assistance for the arms for people having difficulty lifting their arms due to shoulder or neck problems.

 At the same time the water provides resistance to strengthen weakened or painful muscles.
 The water's hydrostatic pressure assists venous return (the return of blood to the heart), which helps with lower-extremity circulation and leg swelling.